-Supply Profiling

-This considers the anticipated supply profiles to be used in network analysis and the resultant supply driven linepack depletion expected during routine operations.
-In all forms of planning analysis, supplies have generally been modelled as flat; the rate for any given supply point simply the total supply at that point for a given gas day divided equally over the twenty-four hour bars (also known as ‘one twenty-fourth rate’).
-This approximation has generally been adequate to date since, historically, supply driven linepack depletion has been insufficient to materially impact network operations and planning.
-Increasing within day flexible behaviour however, and in this case a growing tendency to backload supplies within the gas day, has led to the need to revise this approximation and explicitly model within day supply profiling, in addition to flat supplies.
-The aim of this section then is to describe National Grid’s methodology for calculating such profiles for use within network analysis.
+This considers the anticipated supply profiles used in network analysis and the resultant supply driven linepack depletion expected during routine operations.
+In all forms of planning analysis, supplies have generally been modelled as flat.
+That is the rate for any given supply point, for a given gas day, divided equally over twenty-four hours (this is also known as ‘one twenty-fourth rate’).
+This approximation has generally been adequate since, historically, supply driven linepack depletion has been insufficient to materially impact network operations and planning.
+However, increasing within-day flexible behaviours and a growing tendency to backload supplies within the gas day, have led the need to revise this approximation.
+We now explicitly model within-day supply profiling as well as flat supplies.
+This section describes our methodology for calculating such profiles for use within network analysis.

-The methodology consists of:
+The methodology uses:

-Using historic supply data to calculate the volume of supply driven linepack depletion to be used in network analysis to adequately account for supply profiling.
+Historic supply data to calculate the volume of supply driven linepack depletion to be used in network analysis to adequately account for supply profiling.
 Note that this will set the overall profiling behaviour (i.e. how much backloading and from which supply points) but not the supply profiles themselves.

-Using similar historic analysis to create normalised profiles which, when paired with the required amount of supply driven linepack depletion, can be used to specify the set of supply profiles for a given supply and demand scenario.
+Historic analysis to create normalised profiles which, when paired with the required amount of supply driven linepack depletion, can be used to specify the set of supply profiles for a given supply and demand scenario.

-Combining the calculated quantity of supply driven linepack depletion with the normalised profiles allowing the production of the complete set of supply profiles for a given supply and demand scenario.
+The combined calculated quantity of supply driven linepack depletion with the normalised profiles allowing the production of the complete set of supply profiles for a given supply and demand scenario.

 Calculating an appropriate level of linepack depletion resulting from supply profiles

-To calculate the quantity of supply driven linepack depletion, hourly average supply volumes through all relevant supply points for each gas day for a 3 year period are considered.
+When calculating the quantity of supply driven linepack depletion we consider the hourly average supply volumes through all relevant supply points for each gas day for a three-year period.

 Thereafter, all known supply losses from the data set are removed using a catalogue of recorded supply losses for the same period.
-This is to ensure only intentional day-to-day supply profiling is considered, leaving a treatment of unforeseen supply losses and the resultant recovery of supplies to the following section.
+This ensures only intentional day-to-day supply profiling is considered, leaving a treatment of unforeseen supply losses and the resultant recovery of supplies to the following section.

-With supply losses removed the total supply driven linepack depletion for each remaining gas day is then calculated as follows (in line with the UNC definition for NTS Exit (Flexibility) Capacity)
+With supply losses removed the total supply driven linepack depletion for each remaining gas day is then calculated as follows (in line with the Uniform Network Code (UNC) definition for NTS exit (flexibility) capacity):

-2

-LP = 22:00 − Total,
+LP = V22:00 – 2/3VTotal

-3

-where LP is the total supply driven linepack depletion, 22:00is the total volume of gas that entered the NTS between 06:00 and 22:00 of the gas day in question and Total is the total quantity of gas that entered the NTS on the same gas day.
+Where: LP is the total supply driven linepack depletion

+V22:00 is the total volume of gas that entered the NTS between 06:00 and 22:00 of the gas day in question

+VTotal is the total quantity of gas that entered the NTS on the same gas day.

-The following histogram shows the distribution of the total supply driven linepack depletion for a 3 year period.
+The Figure 7 shows the distribution of the total supply driven linepack depletion for a three-year period.